andreeaudateanu/Ballroom-Dancing/README.md

 This website provides information about Ballroon Dancing, my younger self passion, such as general curiosities, notable people from the domain, history and rules.

-I implemented modern layouts, UI/UX practices and general styles.
+I implemented modern layouts, using UI/UX practices and general styles.

 #